Anton0Lee/Deep-learning-challenge/Neural Network Model Analysis Report.md

 3rd-10th Attempt:

-After that, more attempts were done by changing the number of neurons, layers, epochs, activation functions.
-All of the attempts were not able to achieve a target predictive accuracy higher than 75%.
-The predictive accuracy produced are ranging from 72.36% to 72.71%.
+Subsequent attempts involved altering the number of neurons, layers, epochs, and activation functions.
+Despite these adjustments, none of the models achieved the target predictive accuracy of over 75%.
+The resulting accuracies ranged from 72.36% to 72.71%.

 The Highest Accuracy Attempt (10th Attempt):

-The highest accuracy attempt is the 10th attempt.
-This model consists of four layers with 20, 10, 10 and 1 neurons respectively.
-The activation function for the first three layers is "relu", while the activation function for the output layer is "sigmoid".
-The number of epochs is 100.
-This model produced an accuracy of 72.71%, which did not achieve a target predictive accuracy higher than 75%.
+The highest accuracy was achieved on the 10th attempt.
+This model consists of four layers with 20, 10, 10, and 1 neuron(s) respectively.
+The first three layers use the "relu" activation function, while the output layer uses "sigmoid."
+Trained over 100 epochs, this model achieved an accuracy of 72.71%, still below the target predictive accuracy of over 75%.

 ![alt text](https://github.com/Roy-Ip/deep-learning-challenge/blob/main/Images/Attempt%2010%20(Codes).png)
 ![alt text](https://github.com/Roy-Ip/deep-learning-challenge/blob/main/Images/Attempt%2010%20(Neurons).png)